elliottmckee/web-personal/src/content/blog/meatrocket.md

 no longer aligned with it, and it is serving to smear the shock out a bit, non-physically.

-There are smarter ways to do this, which normally involve using a thinner extruded mesh to just capture the boundary layer, and then either
+There are smarter ways to do this (assuming you have the proper tools/knowledge), which normally involve using a thinner extruded mesh to just capture the boundary layer, and then either
-"fitting" the mesh to the shock (*which NASA mesh_tools can do*), or adapting your mesh during the solution to dynamically add resolution about the shock where needed.
+"fitting" the mesh to the shock after you solve on an initial mesh (*which NASA mesh_tools can do*), or adapting your mesh during the solution to dynamically add resolution about the shock where needed.